tylerapritchard/TESSGI_Tut_Step0/Step0.md

 	`conda config --set channel_priority strict`

+[^2]: #### <u>Stretch Goal #2: Create and enter a new Conda environment</u>
-[^2]: Different python packages have different requirements, and when running multiple projects or pipelines it is entirely possible to need to use two packages that require different versions of the same package (including even the version of python itself!).
+	Different python packages have different requirements, and when running multiple projects or pipelines it is entirely possible to need to use two packages that require different versions of the same package (including even the version of python itself!).
 Environment managers help resolve this by allowing you to create multiple silos of installed packages that you can easily switch through depending on your needs.  **<u>The best practice here is to create a new environment for every particular project or task to ensure that when you install or modify python packages you don't break anything in any python workflow, and to avoid modifying the base environment</u>.**

 	Below we install lightkurve, and following the default tutorial this will be installed in your default environment, which according to best practices should be left minimally changed.
 Here we will create a new environment for the TESS tutorials and activate it so that when we install Lightkurve it will get installed in our new environment.
 A new environment will not see any of the packages in the base environment, so we will also have to pass a list of packages.
 We will not include the Lightkurve package in this list, although you could if you performed <u>Stretch Goal #1</u>.